shaongitbd/onuze/NOTIFICATIONS_API.md

 # secure Thread - Notifications API Endpoints

-This document describes the available API endpoints for handling user notifications in the SecureThread application.
+This document describes the available API endpoints for handling user notifications in the Onuze application.

 ## Core Notification Endpoints